IBM/ibm-event-automation/flink/cr-examples/flinkdeployment/README.md

    - Features:
       - Persistent storage.
       - Lower CPU and memory requests/limits than the Production sample.
+      - Automatic job restart on Flink Job Manager restart.
+      - Lower footprint than the Production sample because it uses a single Flink Job Manager, but it does not have High Availability for the Flink Job Manager.
    - Prerequisites:
       - [Deploy the Flink PVC](https://ibm.github.io/event-automation/ep/installing/planning/#deploying-the-flink-pvc).